 Navigating Grad School

 Interested in getting your MS or PhD?
 There are a lot of factors that will likely influence your decision for which city, university, program, PI, and lab you will join.
 Remember - it's your decision and the collective set of things that matter to you will be unique to you!
 If you are are applying to Chemical Engineering programs, check out this slide deck on considerations and timeline for the application process.
 For general info and questions about grad school, check out this resource from BioPHilmD, a group of grads in UW Biology.
 Already in an MS or PhD program and wondering how to best navigate grad school?
-We highly recommend you subscribe to the blog of A Tale of 2 PhDs and to PhD Balance!
+We highly recommend you subscribe to the blog of A Tale of 2 PhDs, PhD Balance and BME Kween.

 Science and Engineering as Art